Crypto has had an incredible 2021, and that means participants will likely have some tax liabilities.

 Whether you are a trader or investor, how much you owe from your crypto activities is determined in much the same way.
 You take the buy price, subtract the sell price and deduct expenses.

-Let’s say you buy 1 BTC for $20,500 CAD on the Bitvo exchange.
+Let’s say you buy 1 BTC for $30,500 CAD on the Bitvo trading platform.
 Bitvo doesn’t charge any transaction fees, but you would include those fees as part of your entry price if it did.

 Your total entry price, market price plus fees, is your acquisition price in CRA language.